ipfs/specs/src/routing/http-routing-v1.md

 - `Content-Type`: the content type of this response, which MUST be `application/json` or `application/x-ndjson` (see [streaming](#streaming)).
 - `Last-Modified`: the timestamp of the resolution.
 - `Cache-Control: public, max-age={TTL}`: cache TTL returned with the response.
-When present, it SHOULD be short for responses that do whose resolution ended in no results (e.g. 15 seconds), and MAY be longer for responses that have results (e.g. 5 minutes).
+When present, it SHOULD be short for responses whose resolution ended in no results (e.g. 15 seconds), and MAY be longer for responses that have results (e.g. 5 minutes).
 - `Vary: Accept`: allows intermediate caches to play nicely with the different possible content types.

 #### Response Body